telerik/xaml-docs/controls/radlayoutcontrol/features/toolbox/layoutcontroltoolboxview.md

 __LayoutControlHierarchicalNodeProxy__ is the model of the toolbox items.
 The __LayoutControlToolBoxView__ element exposes two collections – one with the elements displayed in the __New Items__ section and another one displayed in the __Deleted Items__ section.
 The collections can be accessed respectively through the __NewItems__ and __DeletedItems__ properties which are of type __ObservableCollection&lt;LayoutControlHierarchicalNodeProxy&gt;__.

 The proxy object contains information about the elements in the toolbox.
-* __Header__: You can use this property to set a string that represents the header of the toolbox item
+* __Header__: You can use this property to set a string that represents the header of the toolbox item.
 * __OriginalItemType__: This property holds the type of the associated element.
 * __OriginalItem__: This property holds the associated element.